Benoniy/eng84_python_tdd/README.md

 ### TDD Process:
 1. Read, understand, and process the feature or bug request.

 2. Translate the requirement by writing a unit test.
-If you have hot reloading set up, the unit test will run and fail as no code is implemented yet.
+If you have hot reloading set up, the unit test will run and
+   fail as no code is implemented yet.

 3. Write and implement the code that fulfills the requirement.
-Run all tests and they should pass, if not repeat this step.
+Run all tests, and they should pass, if not repeat
+   this step.

 4. Clean up your code by refactoring.

 5. Repeat.